lengfeld/subpatch/README.md

 Check whether kas and west can support other superprojects than git.

-Look at https://gitmodules.com/ (git submodules done right) and add them ot the list and comparision

 Add checker that checks available of out-going links.

 Add germany haftungs-stuff in the imprint.